oscar-belshaw/Flappy-Bird-AI/README.md

 # Flappy-Bird-AI
-The game Flappy Bird is run and then optimised using the neat algorithm
+The neat algorithm generates a neural network which is optimised by learning how to play the game flappy bird